theKashey/rewiremock/README.md

 [![NPM](https://nodei.co/npm/rewiremock.png?downloads=true&stars=true)](https://nodei.co/npm/rewiremock/)

-Rewiremock was initially named as mockImports or mockModule.
-But was renamed for WireMock.

-We shall not use that name, but [rewire](https://github.com/jhnns/rewire) - is one of existing micking library.
-We are rewrite mock...

 Simple es6-friendly mocking library inspired by the best libraries:
 - [mockery](https://github.com/mfncooper/mockery) - the library I like more.
 - [mock-require](https://github.com/boblauer/mock-require) - the simplest thing ever.